Skip to content

 Note: flat glass vacuum lifters are not recommended for use on bent glass as they may lose their vacuum suddenly.

-Nickle Sulphide Inclusions
+Nickel Sulphide Inclusions

 “Spontaneous glass fracture” refers to incidents where toughened glass windows shatter without warning.
 These failures are due to the presence of nickel sulphide inclusions.
 For more information about mitigating this please refer to the Heat Soaked Glass section below.